Jason B. Kohl

-Jason B. Kohl is an Austrian/American filmmaker from Michigan.
+Jason Burton Kohl is an Austrian/American filmmaker from Michigan.
 His films have screened at festivals including the Berlinale, SXSW, Locarno, NYFF, BFI London, Tallinn Black Nights and Traverse City.

 Early life

 Kohl grew up in Michigan.
 His father is from Vienna and his mother is from Pittsburgh, they both worked in agriculture.
 He studied English literature at Kalamazoo College, where he discovered filmmaking.
 After moving to Germany on a Fulbright Scholarship, Kohl began working in the German film industry before he was accepted into the UCLA School of Theater, Film and Television, where he received his MFA in directing.

 Short films

 Kohl's first short film, A Son Like You, starring Disney channel actor Jake Short, followed a young boy who accidentally meets his father's mistress.
 The film premiered at the 2012 Florida Film Festival.

 The following year Kohl's UCLA MFA Thesis Film The Slaughter premiered at the 2013 SXSW Film Festival, and went on to screen at the Locarno Festival, BFI London Film Festival, and become a finalist for the Student Academy Awards.
 The film, which stars Michael Shamus Wiles and Eli Bridges, follows a pig farmer who tests his unemployed son's resolve to join the family business.

 The film, shot on Kohl's family pig farm in Lansing, Michigan, sparked a heated discussion for its portrayal of a humane slaughter of a pig.
 Kohl was inspired to make the film from his experience working on the farm, which gave him concern over industrial agriculture.
 He wrote for No Film School that: